ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 > “The reason for developing a personal assistant is:
 > in day to day life, there are a lot of tasks that need to be done.
 > Some of them are really not complicated, but take time.
-> By developing an assistant, we wanted to allow user to focus on strategic tasks,
-> and thus, scale their personal impact
-> After all, a digital assistant can perform actions on our behalf,
-> faster and at consistent quality and format.
-> It could also boost our learning abilities by creating lectures
-> and micro-quizzes for new topics,
-> making notes on what we have learned, as well as generate flashcards
-> for long-term memory retention, thus using science to learn not only faster but smarter
+> Traditionally, this was solved by employing a human to do them.
+> The benefit of that is less burden of manual execution or learning faster from an expert in a field, thus allowing to focus on strategy.
+> However, this is not only finacially unavailable to many, but also unsustainable.
+> At some point there have to be people that have assistants or are assistants.
+> We wanted to solve this by replicating the human using a machine, thus, making it more accessible and sustainable.

 ---